opendaylight/docs/docs/getting-started-guide/karaf_features.rst

 * Data Query Service - For external data-driven applications to query data from TSDR through REST APIs
+* ElasticSearch - Use external elastic search engine with TSDR integrated support.
 * NBI integration with Grafana - Allows visualization of data collected in TSDR using Grafana
 * Data Aggregation Service - Periodically aggregates raw data into larger time granularities